Tight Bounds for The Price of Fairness: Fairness

 Another approach to achieve fairness optimizes an objective function which is some aggregation of the allocations to the different players.
 Indeed, proportional fairness (PF), which we study in this paper, is achieved by maximizing the sum of the logarithms of the utility outcomes corresponding to the allocations to the players.
 It is a generalization of the Nash bargaining solution, see, e.g., \citet{nashbargaining1950}, which has an axiomatic basis as we further elaborate in the sequel.
 Finally for a classification of the extensive literature concerned with fairness in terms of the fairness criteria they employ, such the Rawlsian principle, its lexicographic extension or an aggregation function, see the survey by \citet{KARSU2015343}.

 The second stream of literature related to our study of the POF focuses on the assessment of the POF in particular contexts.
 Recent papers in this stream include, for example, \citet{hasankhani2022proportionally}, who studied the US heart transplant system and, using a fluid model, have quantified the POF for both the PF and MMF fairness criteria.
-They have shown, for example, that consistent with known theoretical results the price of PF is smaller than that of MMF. \citet{liu2022fairness} calculated the POF for a facility location problem, considering disutility as an aggregate of transit time and queueing delays. \citet{Agnetis2019} were the first to investigate the POF in scheduling problems, providing tight bounds within their defined context. \citet{zhang2020price} extended this exploration to a two-agent scheduling game variant, specifically examining scenarios where one of the two players has exactly two jobs.
+They have shown, for example, that consistent with known theoretical results, the price of PF is smaller than that of MMF. \citet{liu2022fairness} calculated the POF for a facility location problem, considering disutility as an aggregate of transit time and queueing delays. \citet{Agnetis2019} were the first to investigate the POF in scheduling problems, providing tight bounds within their defined context. \citet{zhang2020price} extended this exploration to a two-agent scheduling game variant, specifically examining scenarios where one of the two players has exactly two jobs. \discuss{\citet{donahue2020fairness} provided provable upper bounds on the gap between the maximum possible utilization of the resource and the maximum utilization achievable under a natural fairness condition in resource allocation problems with uncertain demand, showing that for certain distributions, this gap exists but is bounded by a constant factor.} \citet{elzayn2019fair} studied the POF using the Philadelphia Crime Incidents dataset and fully characterized a worst-cast variant of the POF.
+In the context of indivisible goods, \citet{barman2020optimal} studied the POF for two well-established fairness notions, envy-freeness up to one good (EF1) and approximate maximin share (MMS), and \citet{feldman2024optimal} studied the tradeoffs between fairness and efficiency, where envy-freeness up to any item (EFX) is used as a fairness criterion and the Nash welfare is used as an efficiency criterion. \citet{dickerson2014price} showed that the POF in the standard kidney exchange model is small and empirically explored the POF under two natural definitions of fairness using both real and simulated data. \citet{nicosia2017price} characterized the POF for a specific discrete allocation problem with two agents for multiple fairness notions.

 As noted above, our tight bounds for the POF for the PF and MMF criteria, and our related investigation about the sensitivity of the POF to the distribution of the maximum achievable utilities could be helpful in future investigations into the POF in different contexts and application areas.